uccser/cs-field-guide/csfieldguide/static/interactives/packet-attack/README.md

 There are eight in total, with Level 0 reserved for a level created from URL parameter input.

 The last level in the array is, by design, impossible to beat.
-The program will return to level 1 if the last level is beaten.
+The program will return to Level 1 if the last level is beaten.

 ## URL parameters

+*`start=0` or `start=custom` is required for other URL parameters to take effect.*

+All possible URL parameters are listed here:

 - `start=level` (default: 1) - where `level` is:
   - `0|custom` - Sets Packet Attack to run the customised Level 0.
-  [*This is required for other URL parameters to take effect*]
   - `[1-7]` - Sets Packet Attack to begin at the given level and progress normally.
 - `message=` (default: 'LONDON') - Sets the custom level to use the given message.
 - `shields=true|false` (default: false) - Sets all sent packets (excluding ACKS/NACKS) to have shields, which protect from a single corruption.